eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/06-deploying-an-application.md

 ![](kubeapps-start-deployment.png)

-This confirms what application is to deployed and from which application repository.
+This confirms what application is to be deployed and from which application repository.
 A suggested name for the deployment is automatically populated in the **Name** field.

 Override the suggested name of the deployment and set it to: